Aceplayswin/shamb_01/dollara/affiliate/README.md

 | **Phase 3** | Add the Affiliates section to `dollara/admin` for staff-facing approval, commission overrides. |

 ---

+## Changelog — 2026-08-04

+Today's work (automatic summary from local commits):

+- `43785c1` — implement Sub-affiliates / Network and Earnings / Commission ledger
+- `76458e4` — implement affiliate panel dashboard, links directory, creative gallery, and referred players portal

+If you'd like, I can expand each item into a short summary with affected files and screenshots (if available).

 ## Key Conventions